Skip to content

 return response(updated)

-This is the most accurate strategy -- the cache is always fresh after a write.
-The downside is you must remember to invalidate everywhere the data could be cached.
+The most accurate strategy -- the cache is fresh right after a write.
+The cost is discipline: you must invalidate everywhere the data could be cached.

 Strategy 3: Write-Through Cache

-Update the cache at the same time as the database:
+Update the cache at the same moment as the database:

 python